laeckert/jekyll-now/about.md

 <br>
 ## What Do You Like to Read?
 <br>
 I'm glad you asked!
-Here are some of my favorite book, and why I loved them:
+Here are some of my favorite books, and why I loved them:
 <br>
 [A Gentleman in Moscow](https://www.amazon.com/Gentleman-Moscow-Novel-Amor-Towles/dp/0670026190)...Beautiful, descriptive writing
 <br>